Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-taxon.rst

 [taxon]
 """""""

 An input for the accepted taxon name.
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [language]
 """"""""""

 A drop down for selecting the language of the accepted name.
 Or, provide an option
 @code=lat (or other ISO code for a supported language) to force the name to saved as a particular language.
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [attribute]
 """""""""""

 An input for the taxon attribute (e.g. sensu lato).
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [authority]
 """""""""""
 A text input for the taxon name's authority information.
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [common names]
 """"""""""""""

 A text area for inputting a list of common names into.
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [synonyms]
 """"""""""

 A text area for inputting a list of synonyms.
+Has the following common options:

+* label - Override the control label.
+* helpText - Override the control help text.

 [parent]
+""""""""

 A search box for choosing the taxon's parent.
 Alternatively the parent's ID can be forced by providing a URL parameter parent_id containing the parent's taxa_taxon_list_id.

 [taxon group]
+"""""""""""""

 A drop down for choosing the taxon group.

 [taxon rank]
+""""""""""""

 A drop down for choosing the taxon rank.

+[photos]
+""""""""

+An uploader for photos of the taxon.
+Has the following common options:

+* resizeWidth - set the maximum width in pixels that images will be resized to before uploading to save bandwidth.
+Defaults to 1600.
+* resizeHeight - set the maximum height in pixels that images will be resized to before uploading to save bandwidth.
+Defaults to 1600.

 [description]
+"""""""""""""

 A text area for inputting a description which will be stored against the taxon.

 [description in list]
+"""""""""""""""""""""

 A text area for inputting a description which will be stored against the taxon within the context of this list.

 [external key]
+""""""""""""""

 An input for an externally provided key where the taxon is derived from an external source.

 [search code]
+"""""""""""""

 An input for a taxon search code.

 [sort order]
+""""""""""""

 An input for a taxonomic sort order numeric value.

 [taxon dynamic attributes]
+""""""""""""""""""""""""""

 A placeholder where any dynamically linked attributes will be placed, e.g. attributes that are associated with one of the taxon's parents.

 [taxon associations]
+""""""""""""""""""""

 Provides a grid for adding, editing and deleting associations between taxa.
 Has the following options: